Greenbrier Valley Chorale to return to Carnegie Hall

-The Greenbrier Valley Chorale will return to Carnegie Hall in Lewisburg for its annual spring concert at 3 p.m.
-Sunday, May 1.
+The Greenbrier Valley Chorale will return to Carnegie Hall in Lewisburg for its annual spring concert on Sunday, May 1, at 3 p.m.

 The program, titled "Songs in the Key of Spring," has given the singers a chance to revisit a number of pieces they had rehearsed for their spring concert two years ago before the Covid-19 pandemic forced them to cancel at the last minute.
 The repertoire is varied, featuring expressions of love, joy and hope explored in a variety of styles ranging from Broadway hits to tango rhythms.